Google Search Generative Experience

 What is Google SGE?

-Google SGE is an evolution of Google’s traditional search experience that uses AI to enhance search results and the user experience.
+Google SGE is an evolution of Google’s traditional search experience that uses AI Overviews to enhance search results and the user experience.
 For user searches that prompt SGE, an AI-powered section appears at the top of the search results page (SERP) to summarize the results and offer additional steps for the searcher such as asking follow-up questions.
 SGE also allows searchers to ask more detailed questions than traditional search could adequately handle, such as asking for comparisons or proactively filtering results.

 SGE’s Impact on Website Traffic